What does “andiamore” mean?

 Andiamore– let’s go, guided by love.

-a few interests: relationships/affiliation, neuroscience (neuroendocrinology), psychology, linguistics
+a few interests: relationships/affiliation, neuroscience (neuroendocrinology), psychology, linguistics.
+I’m interested in nero- everything!

-some hobbies: hiking, snowboarding, photography, baking/cooking, dancing, exercise, learning & teaching
+some hobbies: hiking, snowboarding, photography, baking/cooking, dancing, learning & teaching

-I am a current Master of Science candidate in Industrial/Organizational Psychology.
-I’m also certified in Laughter Yoga and lead workshops with my sister Michelle.
+I am also certified in Laughter Yoga and lead workshops with my sister Michelle.

-In the future, I want do consulting/executive coaching, corporate team building, leadership development, teaching and ultimately, public/motivational speaking.
+I want do consulting, coaching, leadership development, teaching and public speaking.